DOI10.47051/XHYO7944

 Figure 1: Individuals of Phyllodactylus leei from Puerto Baquerizo Moreno, Galápagos, Ecuador. j=juvenile.

 Natural history: Phyllodactylus leei is a nocturnal and mostly terrestrial gecko that is most common in rocky outcrops and vegetation up to 0.5 m above the ground in dry shrubland areas, but also occupies walls and concrete surfaces in human settlements.13 During daytime, San Cristóbal Leaf-toed Geckos seek refuge under stones and lava blocks, within crevices, and beneath the bark of trees.3 In most of these microhabitats, this species lives side by side with P. darwini.
-When threatened, individuals of P. leei wiggle their tails as a decoy to potential predators; under an attack, an individual may shed its tail as well as emit high-pitched sounds.1 There are recorded instances of predation on this species, including by snakes (Pseudalsophis biserialis) and by housecats.1 The eggs of P. leei are laid under lava blocks.2
+When threatened, individuals of P. leei wiggle their tails as a decoy to potential predators; under an attack, an individual may shed its tail as well as emit high-pitched sounds.1 There are recorded instances of predation on this species, including by snakes (Pseudalsophis eibli) and by housecats.1 The eggs of P. leei are laid under lava blocks.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.